Behavior Analysis Ph.D.

-The Behavior Analysis program seeks students committed to a behavioral orientation in psychology, who show research and scholarly potential, and who show potential as teachers, scientists and practitioners.
+The Behavior Analysis program seeks students committed to a behavioral orientation in psychology, who show research and scholarly potential, and who show potential as teachers, scientists, and practitioners.
 Faculty members value ability and accomplishment in the selection process.
 Students learn a great deal from each other.
 Consequently, the program seeks a heterogeneous student population.
-Based on these values, all students are accepted to the program (see section titled "Program Advising").
-Therefore, the applicants do not rank order or specify their preferred lab groups, and prepare their application letter and reference accordingly.
+Based on these values, students who are offered admission are accepted to the program before they become a part of a specific faculty member’s laboratory (see “Academic Advising" section above).
+Therefore, the applicants do not rank-order or specify their preferred faculty/lab groups and should prepare their applications accordingly.

-To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply to The Graduate School.
+To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply through The Graduate School.

-Please see below information on how to apply.
+Please see below for information on how to apply.

 Graduate School Admissions Requirements